On Tilted Losses in Machine Learning: Theory and Applications: TERM in Practice: Use Cases

 \subsubsection{Improving Generalization via Variance Reduction}

-A common alternative to ERM is to consider a distributionally robust objective, which optimizes for the worst-case training loss over a set of distributions, and has been shown to offer variance-reduction properties that benefit generalization~\citep[e.g.,][]{duchi2019variance,sinha2017certifying,chen2020distributionally}.
+A common alternative to ERM is to consider a distributionally robust objective, which optimizes for the worst-case training loss over a set of distributions, and has been shown to offer variance-reduction properties that benefit generalization~\citep[e.g.,][]{duchi2019variance,sinha2017certifying,chen2020distributionally,duchi2018learning}.
 While not directly developed for distributional robustness, TERM also enables variance reduction for positive values of $t$ (Theorem~\ref{thm: variance-reduction}), which can be used to strike a better bias-variance trade-off for generalization.
-We compare TERM with several baselines including robustly regularized risk (RobustRegRisk)~\citep{duchi2019variance}, linear SVM~\citep{ren2018learning}, LearnRewight~\citep{ren2018learning}, FocalLoss~\citep{lin2017focal}, and HRM~\citep{leqi2019human} on the HIV-1 dataset~\citep{hiv1,dua2019uci} originally investigated by~\citet{duchi2019variance}.
+We compare TERM with several baselines including robustly regularized risk (RobustRegRisk)~\citep{duchi2019variance}, linear SVM~\citep{ren2018learning}, {Conditional Value-at-Risk (CVaR)~\citep{rockafellar2000optimization,soma2020statistical}}, LearnRewight~\citep{ren2018learning}, FocalLoss~\citep{lin2017focal}, and HRM~\citep{leqi2019human} on the HIV-1 dataset~\citep{hiv1,dua2019uci} originally investigated by~\citet{duchi2019variance}.
 We examine the accuracy on the rare class ($Y=0$), the common class ($Y=1$), and overall accuracy.

 The mean and standard error of accuracies are reported in Table~\ref{table: dro}.
-RobustRegRisk and TERM offer similar performance improvements compared with other baselines, such as linear SVM, LearnRewight, FocalLoss, and HRM.
-For larger $t$, TERM achieves similar accuracy in both classes, while RobustRegRisk does not show similar trends by sweeping its hyperparameters.
+RobustRegRisk and TERM offer similar performance improvements compared with other baselines, such as linear SVM, {CVaR}, LearnRewight, FocalLoss, and HRM. {Note that here RobustRegRisk~\citep{duchi2019variance} and CVaR~\citep{rockafellar2000optimization} can both be viewed as specific instances of the distributionally robust optimization framework, with different uncertainty sets.} For larger $t$, TERM achieves similar accuracy in both classes, while RobustRegRisk does not show similar trends by sweeping its hyperparameters.
 It is common to adjust the decision threshold to boost the accuracy on the rare class.
 We do this for ERM and RobustRegRisk and optimize the threshold so that ERM$_{+}$ and RobustRegRisk$_{+}$ result in the same validation accuracy on the rare class as TERM ($t=50$).
 TERM achieves similar performance to RobustRegRisk$_{+},$ without the need for an extra tuned hyperparameter.